 We have a dedicated team of professional and student staff to make your residential living experience as educational as your academic experience (and fun too!).
 If you need help settling in or have questions about campus life, our student resident assistants (RAs) and professional area coordinators will help you find the answers.
 Learn more about residential life.

 Undergraduates past their first year, graduate students, and students 21 or older may choose to live in residence halls, campus apartments, or shared cooperative housing.
 New transfer and new graduate students can complete the housing application online, including special requests and a roommate matching service.
-Read about applying as a new transfer or new graduate student (PDF).
+Read about applying for housing as a new transfer or new graduate student.